hoprnet/hoprnet/packages/core/crates/core-strategy/README.md

 Since ticket aggregation is an interactive process and requires cooperation of the ticket issuer, the aggregation will fail if the aggregation takes more than `aggregation_timeout` (in seconds).
 This does not affect runtime of the strategy, since the ticket aggregation and awaiting it is performed on a separate thread.
-If the aggregation is successful, the strategy can be configured to automatically redeem the tickets in the aggregated channel.
+If the aggregation is successful, the strategy can be configured to automatically redeem **all** the aggregated tickets in the channel.

-Beware of combining the auto redeem feature of the Aggregating Strategy with the Auto Redeem Strategy above.
+Beware of properly combining the auto redeem feature of the Aggregating Strategy with the Auto Redeem Strategy above.

 ### Default parameters